 AIA Virginia is Virginia’s largest Architect association representing nearly 2,500 architects throughout the Commonwealth of Virginia.
 AIA Virginia represents the professional interests of architects and allied professionals and now joins the forefront of the digital transformation for Virginia professionals, which was kicked off by DPOR earlier this year.

 “We believe that Merit can be advantageous for our members in how they maintain record of their time investment in continuing education,” says EVP Corey Clayborne.
 “Often, our members are licensed to practice architecture in multiple states and this technology will be an asset in managing the requirements of those various jurisdictions.”

-Merit will be used at Architecture Exchange East (ArchEx) 2019 in Richmond, Virginia, to track and verify attendance at over 60 courses by replacing those pesky sign-in sheets with a simple digital scan-in system.
-Once each participant has completed the training, the course proctor will easily send them a Merit containing the total Learning Units earned in that session and it will come with a printable certificate automatically attached.
-Not only will this give the architects a digital, verifiable record of their training, it will also save AIA Virginia Staff 40–60 hours per year by eliminating manual data entry after the event!
+Merit was at Architecture Exchange East (ArchEx) 2019 in Richmond, Virginia, to track and verify attendance at over 60 courses by replacing those pesky sign-in sheets with a simple digital scan-in system.
+Once each participant completed the training, the course proctor easily sent them a Merit containing the total Learning Units earned in that session and it came with a printable certificate automatically attached.
+This not only gave the architects a digital, verifiable record of their training, it also saved AIA Virginia Staff 40–60 hours per year by eliminating manual data entry after the event!

 “By tracking attendance at continuing education programming and sending digital certificates through Merit, we’re hoping to make it easier for our members to meet reporting requirements for licensure renewal” says Rhea George, AIA Virginia Managing Director.

 Merit Powering the State of Virginia